gruehle/MarkdownPreview/README.md

 The preview is updated as you edit the document.
 You can hover over links to see the href in a tooltip.

+__Export to HTML__

+Open the context menu of the document from the file list at the left side of the Brackets window.
+Click on it in the menu because there is "Export markdown to HTML".
+HTML is generated in the same folder as the Markdown, with the same name.

 ### Credits
 This extension uses the following open source components: